jeff4/bionotes.github.io/vertebrate-evolution-1997.md

 * "The pattern of large-scale evolution of vascular plants is similar."
 * "A relatively small number of major groups appear suddenly in the fossil record and then persist with little fundamental change for hundreds of millions of years."
 * "By the end of the Devonian (~360mya), many of the major subdivisions of vascular plants living today can be recognized on the basis of distinctive reproductive structures." (p.
 6)
+* "The basic patterns (regarding how sporangia attach in the [Lycopsida](https://en.wikipedia.org/wiki/Lycopodiopsida), [Pteropsida](https://en.wikipedia.org/wiki/Pteropsida), and [Sphenopsida](https://en.wikipedia.org/wiki/Equisetidae)) have been maintained for more than 350 million years."
+* "Few, if any, intermediates are known between these patterns." (p.
+7)

+### Large-scale evolutionary phenomona (p.
+9-11)
+* Here are some aspects of evolution that are only clear over large spans of time, distinct from selection at the level of populations or individual species:
+	1. The origin of major new structures
+	2. The extremely irregular occupation of adaptive space as opposed to the nearly continuous spectrum of evolutionary change postulated by Darwin
+	3. The apparently much greater rates of evolution during the origin of groups as compared to that seen during their subsequent duration
+	4. The cause and nature of major radiations
+	5. The cause and significance of mass extinction
+* "The contrast between the patterns seen in populations / living species versus in the fossil record has led to the study of microevolution versus macroevolution." (p.
+10) One of the main goals of this book is to examine how well Darwinian microevolutionary natural selection can be applied to macroevolution.

+### Obstacles to the unification of short- and long-term evolutionary processes